 Direct mail appeals are unlike any other writing on earth.
 So, to prepare him, I listed some of their “strange but true” aspects in the brief below.

 Maybe you’ll find it helpful the next time a signatory looks at your draft appeal and exclaims, “Yikes!
 That doesn’t sound like me!”

-Here are some of the odd things that make direct mail function well:
+Here are some of the odd things that make direct mail fundraising appeals function well

 2. Good direct mail appeals have a few standard components.
 They always have “entertainment value” (often a story, or intimacy: “Let me take you into my world.”); that’s what keeps people reading.
 They have multiple requests for a gift (inertia is a BIG problem, so you beat readers over the head with “asks”).
 They have a conversational voice: the letter signer talks directly to the letter recipient.
 The pronouns “I” and “you” are copiously present.

 3. Neuroscientists have observed in the lab that making a gift to charity lights up a pleasure center in the human brain.
 A good direct mail letter, therefore, “models” that act for the reader, by suggesting it repeatedly.
 The reader begins to envision the gift, and in envisioning starts to feel the pleasure.